 Run an event with fewer upfront costs like hikes and camping excursions.
 Lead your group of participants on a guided tour and camp as a group at a public camping site.
 Ask event registrants to bring their own equipment and pay a registration fee.
-In exchange, provide an informative tour and things like goodie bags, event T-shirts, and dinner.
+In exchange, provide an informative tour and things like goodie bags, refreshments, event T-shirts, and dinner.

 22. Food and/or Drink Festival

-Host your own version of the famous wine, beer, and food festivals that line the streets all around the country.
+Host your version of the famous wine, beer, and food festivals that line the streets all around the country.
 Perhaps there’s a certain type of food or beverage your geographic area is known for that you could highlight.
-Coordinate with local restaurants, chefs, supermarkets, wineries, breweries, and beverage distributors for sponsorships and sell tickets in advance.
+Coordinate with local restaurants, chefs, supermarkets, wineries, breweries, and beverage distributors for corporate sponsorships and sell tickets in advance.

 23. Art Show

 Ask for donations from local artists and host an art walk or auction.
 Sell tickets for guests to come and browse your exhibit.
 Artists who don’t want to donate their work may feature it for a showcase fee.
 You could also partner with a local food vendor or food truck to draw in and accommodate a larger crowd.

 24. Car Wash

-A good old-fashioned car wash is a classic summer fundraising idea.
-Advertise your event ahead of time on social media to let the local community know what hours your staff and volunteers will be accepting customers.
-Request a suggested donation and offer different levels of service, such as wax or a towel-dry.
+Host a good old-fashioned car wash as a classic summer fundraising idea.
+Advertise your event ahead of time on social media to let the local community know what hours your staff and volunteers will accept customers.
+Request a suggested donation and offer different service levels, such as wax or a towel-dry.

 25. Summer Solstice Clambake